 The values are capped at 0 and 127.
 Not all waveforms can be placed in all parameters.
 When holding the Wave Generator button, all the other param buttons light up that the selected wave can be applied to.
-To apply the wave, hit a respective parameter button.
+To apply the wave, hit a respective parameter button or send the Midi Remote command (as of version 1.5).